rust-lang/book/src/ch05-00-structs.md

 # Structs

-A `struct`, short for "structure", is a custom data type that lets us name and package together multiple related values that make up a meaningful group.
+A `struct`, short for *structure*, is a custom data type that lets us name and package together multiple related values that make up a meaningful group.
 If you come from an object-oriented language, a `struct` is like an object's data attributes.
 In the next section of this chapter, we'll talk about how to define